jonrau1/ElectricEye/docs/setup/Setup_GCP.md

 - `gcp_project_ids`: Set this variable to specify a list of GCP Project IDs, ensure you only specify the GCP Projects which the Service Account specified in `gcp_service_account_json_payload_value` has access to.

 - `gcp_service_account_json_payload_value`: This variable is used to specify the contents of the Google Cloud Platform (GCP) service account key JSON file that ElectricEye should use to authenticate to GCP.
-The contents of the JSON file should be provided as a string, and the entire string should be assigned to the `gcp_service_account_json_payload_value` setting.
+If `credentials_location` is set to `CONFIG_FILE` you should paste the entire contents of the Service Account JSON within triple single-quotes (`'''`) otherwise the newline characters (`\n`) will cause an issue within the TOML.

 It's important to note that this setting is a sensitive credential, and as such, its value should be stored in a secure manner that matches the location specified in the `[global]` section's `credentials_location` setting.
 For example, if `credentials_location` is set to `"AWS_SSM"`, then the gcp_service_account_json_payload_value should be the name of an AWS Systems Manager Parameter Store SecureString parameter that contains the contents of the GCP service account key JSON file.